cklein08/awesome_portal/README.md

 ### KO-Asset Search React App

 Parts of the app are built in react.
-The sources are located in the [koassets-react](koassets-react) folder.
+The sources are located in the [assetsDashboard-react](assetsDashboard-react) folder.

 A build step enforced in a github pre-commit hook builds the react app and copies the output to the `tools/assets-browser` folder.